Saab to restart 9-3 sedan production two years after bankruptcy

 The 9-3 sedan will be powered by a turbocharged gasoline engine and built in “small and humble numbers” for China and Sweden, NEVS spokesman Mikael Ostlund said.

 The move comes almost two years after Saab, which had made cars since 1947, filed for bankruptcy at the end of 2011.
-Saab was previously owned by General Motors Co (GM.N), which sold it to Dutch sports car group Spyker SPYKF.PK in 2010.
+Saab was previously owned by General Motors Co, which sold it to Dutch sports car group Spyker in 2010.

 NEVS, which is 22 percent owned by the Chinese city of Qingdao through the city’s investment company, bought most of the assets of Saab last year.
 Ostlund reiterated that an electric 9-3 sedan is expected to launch in China next year.